agardnerIT/site/_posts/2020/2020-05-04-keptn-unleash-feature-flags.md

 # Overview

-> Self healing software is a key cornerstone in software automation maturity.
+> Self healing software is a cornerstone in software automation maturity.
 Tooling comes second to the ability and willingness to change the way you create software.

 Keptn already has an [excellent tutorial](https://keptn.sh/docs/0.6.0/usecases/self-healing-with-keptn/dynatrace-unleash/) on running Keptn & Unleash in Kubernetes or OpenShift based environments.
 The focus of this post is how we can leverage these components in a **non-Kubernetes environment**.